wtPLSQL/wtPLSQL/docs/demo/Type-Test.md

     20 EXCL      0         0       0         0     end add_observation;
 ```

+If the Persist add-on is not installed, the code coverage results will not be displayed.

 This is report level 30, the most detailed level of reporting.
-Starting from the top, we find the test runner executed 1 test case, 2 assertions, and no failed assertions, which resulted in 100% yield (all tests passed).
+Starting from the top, we find the Test Runner executed 1 test case, 2 assertions, and no failed assertions, which resulted in 100% yield (all tests passed).
 The next section shows the type body tested had 10 lines profiled, 4 were executed, and 4 were not executed, which resulted in a code coverage of 50%.
 Additional testing is required to achieve 100% code coverage.
 For brevity, this additional testing will not be included.

 ## Testing Private Object Methods and Self-Testing